fuhaililab/sc2MeNetDrug/dimensionReduction.md

   <img src="../pic/ae.png" alt="ae" style="zoom:50%;" />
   </p>

 First, click the blue button "Auto Encoder" to train the auto encoder.Then, select parameters in the T-SNE panel and perform the T-SNE computation.
 Notice that you can also skip the auto encoder and directly perform T-SNE.
-If you want to T-SNE directly, you can uncheck the "Use auto encoder result" check box.
+If you want to do T-SNE directly, you can uncheck the "Use auto encoder result" check box.

 "Maximum iteration time" controls the maximum iteration time of the algorithm.
 "Perplexity number" controls the number of close neighbors each point has in algorithm assumption.